Honoré III, Prince of Monaco

-Honoré III (Honoré Camille Léonor Grimaldi; 10 November 1720 – 21 March 1795) ruled as Prince of Monaco and was Duke of Valentinois from 1731 to 1793.
+Honoré III (Honoré Camille Léonor Grimaldi; 10 November 1720 – 21 March 1795) ruled as Prince of Monaco and was Duke of Valentinois from 1733 to 1793.
 Honoré was the son of Louise Hippolyte, Princess of Monaco, and her husband, Prince Jacques I.

 Life

 Honoré was born on 10 November 1720.

-On 20 May 1732, he moved to Hôtel Matignon in Paris with his father and remained there, even after the proclamation in 1733 of him as Prince of Monaco.
-Antoine Grimaldi, le Chevalier de Grimaldi, acted as regent for the prince between 1732 and 1784, when Honoré chose to reside in Paris.
+On 20 May 1732, he moved to Hôtel Matignon in Paris with his father and remained there, even after the proclamation in 1733 of him as Prince of Monaco after his father's abdication.
+Antoine Grimaldi, le Chevalier de Grimaldi, acted as regent for the prince between 1732 and 1784, when Honoré chose to reside in Paris or the Château des Matignon in Normandy.
 This situation remained the same for half a century until Antoine's death in 1784, when Honoré III was already 64 years old.
 Although he was open to the revolutionary ideas of the time, he was imprisoned on 20 September 1793.
 At his liberation a year later, he was ruined, and his property under seal.